Dymantic/vue-trix-editor/README.md

 # Vue Trix Rich Text Editor

-## IMPORTANT: Still a WIP

-This is not on NPM yet, but coming soon.

 A Vue wrapper around the Trix rich-text editor, with support for images and auto-save.

 [![Build Status](https://travis-ci.org/Dymantic/vue-trix-editor.svg?branch=master)](https://travis-ci.org/Dymantic/vue-trix-editor)